peteromallet/reigh/structure.md

         *   **User manages images within the shot (in `VideoEditLayout`):**
             *   **Reorder images:** `PUT /api/shots/:shotId/generations/order` (via `useUpdateShotImageOrder`) with payload `{ orderedGenerationIds: string[] }`.
 The API updates the `position` field in the `shot_generations` table for all affected items.
 Client UI updates optimistically and then refetches shot data.
             *   **Delete image from shot:** `DELETE /api/shots/:shotId/generations/:generationId` (via `useRemoveImageFromShot`).
 The API removes the corresponding entry from the `shot_generations` table.
 Client UI updates optimistically and then refetches shot data.
     4. User configures video segments.
-Generating a segment creates a task (currently direct to Supabase, future: via API `POST /api/tasks`) with `task_type: 'video_travel_segment'`, `project_id`, and params.
+Generating video segments for a shot (either individually or batch) now calls `POST /api/steerable-motion/travel-between-images` or `POST /api/tasks` respectively.
+        *   `POST /api/steerable-motion/travel-between-images`: Creates a `travel_orchestrator` task in the database, mirroring the Python CLI behavior for generating a video from a sequence of images with specified parameters.
+        *   `POST /api/tasks` (with `task_type: 'video_travel_segment'`): Used for generating individual segments between two specific images if that flow is still used.
 4.  **If Edit Travel Tool:**
     1. User uploads an input image/video on `EditTravelToolPage` (to Supabase Storage).
     2. User manages one or more edit prompts.